sangeethasankar01/Oceananigans/README.md

 # Oceananigans
 Geophysical fluid flow dynamics using Oceananigans

-Oceananigans is a fast,flexible and friendly software packages usied to simulate climate ocean models.
+Oceananigans is a fast,flexible and friendly software packages used to simulate climate ocean models.
 It runs both CPUs and GPUs

 ## Reference : https://github.com/CliMA/Oceananigans.jl